viamrobotics/docs/docs/tutorials/custom-base-dog.md

 You learned about configuring remotes and processes.
 You drove the robot dog around using the Viam **CONTROL** tab.

-Going forward, you could use the Do command to add more functionality to the robot.
+To add more functionality, try using the Do command.
-You could use the Viam [vision service](/services/vision/) with the robot dog's [camera component](/components/camera/).
+You could also use the Viam [vision service](/services/vision/) with the robot dog's [camera component](/components/camera/).
 For example, you could write code to tell the robot dog to [move towards a colored target](/tutorials/scuttlebot/color-detection-scuttle/) or to [follow a colored line](/tutorials/webcam-line-follower-robot/), similarly to how these tasks are done with wheeled bases in the tutorials linked here.

 If you have any issues or if you want to connect with other developers learning how to build robots with Viam, head over to the [Viam Community Slack](https://join.slack.com/t/viamrobotics/shared_invite/zt-1f5xf1qk5-TECJc1MIY1MW0d6ZCg~Wnw).